-The Nikon D780 replaces the popular Nikon D750 DSLR, with some key improvements in autofocus, battery life, and high ISO performance, along with added 4k video capability and a touchscreen.
-Though both cameras use slower but more accurate contrast-detection autofocus through the viewfinder, the D780 borrows a quicker on-sensor phase-detection autofocus system from the mirrorless Nikon Z 6 when shooting through Live View.
-While it isn't the most portable camera, its robust build quality makes it a great workhorse that can put up with extensive use, and its 24.5-megapixel full-frame sensor ensures high-quality images in all kinds of lighting conditions.
-Sitting above the mid-range Nikon D7500 and below the pro-grade Nikon D850, this is an excellent option for enthusiasts who want the best in mirrorless and DSLR technology.
+The Nikon D780 replaces the popular Nikon D750 DSLR, with key improvements in autofocus, battery life, and high ISO performance, along with added 4k video capability and a touchscreen.
+Its hybrid autofocus system gives you the best of DSLR technology through the viewfinder while borrowing the on-sensor phase-detection autofocus system from the mirrorless Nikon Z 6 when shooting in Live View.
+It isn't the most portable camera, but its robust build quality makes it a great workhorse that can put up with extensive use, and its 24.5-megapixel full-frame sensor ensures high-quality images in all kinds of lighting conditions.
+Sitting above the mid-range Nikon D7500 and below the pro-grade Nikon D850, this is an excellent option for enthusiasts who want the best that DSLRs have to offer.

-The Nikon D780 is good for travel photography.
+The Nikon D780 is good for travel photography, though it isn't very portable.
 Despite its bulky size and heavy weight, it's very comfortable to shoot with.
-It delivers amazing overall image quality, with a broad dynamic range and good noise handling capability even at high ISO levels, which is great for nighttime photography.
-Its wide shutter speed range allows you to capture still frames of fast-moving subjects or take long-exposure photos, while its autofocus system delivers quick, consistent, and reliable performance.
-It also has an incredibly long battery life to get you through a whole day of use.
+It also delivers amazing overall image quality, with a broad dynamic range and fantastic noise handling capability even at high ISO levels, which is great for nighttime photography.
+Its wide shutter speed range allows you to capture still frames of fast-moving subjects or take long-exposure photos, while its autofocus system is versatile and reliable.
+It has an incredibly long battery life to get you through long days on the go.

 The Nikon D780 is great for landscape photography.
-Image quality is excellent, with a broad dynamic range and low levels of graininess as you step up camera ISO, so it's well-suited to shooting nighttime or low-light landscapes.
-It also feels very well-built, as it has a robust, weather-sealed body.
+Image quality is excellent, with a broad dynamic range and very little noise as you step up the ISO, so it's well-suited to shooting nighttime or low-light landscapes.
+It also feels very well-built with a robust, weather-sealed body.
 Its tilting screen is bright enough to be legible even under direct sunlight.
 Unfortunately, while it's comfortable to hold, it's very bulky, making it a hassle to bring to remote shooting locations.

 The Nikon D780 is a great option for sports and wildlife photography.
-While its maximum continuous shooting speed with its mechanical shutter isn't especially quick, its extremely fast maximum shutter speed and quick, reliable, and consistent autofocus system make it relatively simple to capture still images of fast-moving subjects.
+While its max burst rate isn't especially quick, it has an extremely fast max shutter speed and a reliable autofocus system that makes it easy to capture photos of fast-moving subjects.
 Also, its very short buffer clearing time lets you fire off long continuous bursts without extended interruptions.
 Image quality is also excellent, and the camera feels comfortable to use and very sturdy.
 It doesn't have in-body image stabilization, meaning you'll have to rely on optically stabilized lenses when shooting in low light at slower shutter speeds.

-The Nikon D780 isn't for vlogging.
+The Nikon D780 isn't meant for vlogging.
 It's very big and bulky, making it a challenge to carry around for extended periods.
-The screen also only tilts and doesn't rotate, meaning you can't see what's being displayed when the camera is pointing at you.
-It also lacks in-body image stabilization, and it does just a disappointing job of smoothing out camera shake when walking.
-That said, video quality in 4k and 1080p is good overall, and its autofocus system does a good job of maintaining focus on faces.
+The screen also only tilts and doesn't rotate, meaning you can't see the monitor when the camera's facing you.
+It also lacks in-body image stabilization, so it can struggle to eliminate camera shake.
+That said, video quality in 4k and 1080p is good overall, and its autofocus system does a pretty good job tracking faces.

 The Nikon D780 isn't very portable.
 It's heavy and bulky, making it harder to carry around for long periods, although it still feels well-balanced with its kit lens attached.
 If you'd prefer a more portable full-frame camera, consider a mirrorless option like the Sony α7 IV.

-The Nikon D780 has a magnesium alloy and carbon fiber body, and it feels excellently constructed.
+The camera body is made of magnesium alloy and carbon fiber, and it feels excellently constructed.
 The buttons feel solid and give decent physical feedback.
 The tilting mechanism of the screen also feels sturdy.
 A secure locking door covers the SD card and battery compartment, while rubber flaps cover the inputs and outputs.
 The camera is also weather-sealed against elements like moisture and dust, giving you some added protection when shooting in more adverse weather conditions.

 The Nikon D780 feels very comfortable to shoot with.
 It's suitable for all hand sizes, and its large handgrip and rubberized thumb rest make it easy to maintain a secure hold on the camera.
 The eyecup around the viewfinder feels comfortable, and you can easily change settings with either eye to the viewfinder thanks to its many physical controls and intuitive button layout.
 The camera's heavy weight and size also make it a bit cumbersome to carry around, especially if your hands are on the smaller side.